leeh308/puppetlabs-motd/README.md

 motd
 ====
-Altered just to test saving
+Altered just to test saving an altered file

 Overview
 --------